veez21/runtime-optimization-1/README.md

 ### Preference

+#### Magisk

-You can change the default compiler filter with the one you prefer (or want to experiment with).
+You can change the default compiler-filter with the one you prefer (or want to experiment with).
 Just go to [Terminal Emulator](https://play.google.com/store/apps/details?id=jackpal.androidterm) and then type:

 	art_magisk